 After learning some more about me, I hope you can begin to imagine having me in your corner when you bring your little one home.
 This is my About Me page but this is really about me being the right fit for you.
 Please feel free to call me, email me, or text me so that we can get to know each other.
 I'm here to make the process of your parenthood easier on you and your whole family.

 I began my career as a nanny at the age of 20 while studying creative writing in Denver, Colorado in 2008.
 In my experience, nannying involved so much more than patience, as often remarked.
 It required foresight and nurturing at the deepest levels, and it is the foundation on which I am building my work as a doula.
 Supporting a family through their cross country move is what brought me from Colorado to California in 2013.
 Soon after arriving in the City of Angels, I met my now husband, Izzy.

-I love spending time outside, drinking teas and diffusing oils for my own equilibrium, anything and everything with Izzy, learning about nutrition, reading and writing, especially poetry, and quality time with friends and family.
+I love music, spending time outside, drinking tea and diffusing oils, anything and everything with Izzy, learning about nutrition, reading and writing, especially poetry, and quality time with friends and family.

 The name for my business is inspired by a word that I love.
 Matrescence is a word coined by medical anthropologist Dana Raphael, the same woman who popularized the term doula.
 Matrescence is by definition the process of becoming a mother.

 I realize Matre Doula looks and might even sound a bit like maitre d' (master of, in French) and with that I'll say that one of my goals as a doula is to help families know that they and only they can make and master their own way in parenting.

 I feel deeply that the gift of non-judgmental support is one of the greatest things new parents can allow themselves during their first few weeks of becoming.